JiiT2020/csb_p1_v2/README.md

 https://github.com/JiiT2020/csb_p1_v2/blob/master/mysite/settings.py#L26

 Debugging has been forgotten to "True" in settings.py, line 26.
-(Furthermore, default password has been left to the service.)
+(Furthermore, default password for "admin" has been left to the service.)

 Having debugging set to "True" anybody can see details of error messages without any limitations.
 This may lead to disclosure of sensitive information about for example environmental variables, database-/API-keys or alike.